d3b4g/leonids/_posts/zerologon.md

 ##### Vulnerability detected by domain

-> Full Domain name redacted for privacy / security reasons
+> Full Domain name redacted for privacy/security reasons
 >
 ![source-01](/img/screenshot1.PNG){: .align-left}

 #### Detection / Investigation

-Even if you already installed the updates and patched your exchange on prem, it is highly encouraged to investigate the server for any IOC's.
+Even if you already installed the updates and patched your exchange on-prem, it is highly encouraged to investigate the server for any IOCs.

 ##### Scan exchange server for IOC's